anderssv/agile-deploy/README.txt

 * Run with daemon?
 JSW might have licence issues
 * Start/stop scripts
 * Recommended practices
-* Issues with clean up after run, some directories can not be deleted
+* Issues with clean up after run of deployer, some directories can not be deleted

 Some of these parts should probably be in something like Scala or JRuby, but I'll have to take the time